kiahamedi/RPiP/README.md

 # RPiP
-bash Script for find raspberry pi address on local network
+bash Script for find raspberry pi address on local network for ssh or vnc

 # usage